If you:

 Taxi drivers do not have to accept pet dogs and they can charge more if they accept them.

-You should mention when booking that you will be with a dog so the taxi operator sends a taxi which accepts dogs.
+When booking, you should mention that you will be with a dog so the taxi operator sends a taxi that accepts dogs.

 You must seat your dog in the rear footwell of the vehicle for safety reasons.